SpiritXIV/Origins-Ascended/README.md

 This project is a community project, meaning I will be taking suggestions, and if you want to see if they make it into the mod, go see this google doc: https://docs.google.com/document/d/1w7D07Yxc2OuAx038-tDnq2M2sNLNiQM-wvbPFjZwNlU/edit?usp=sharing
 # Origins:
 Kirby:
-Im pretty sure you have walked through the wrong mirror, your body is too fragile to survive in this uknown world.
+Im pretty sure you have walked through the wrong mirror, your body is too fragile to survive in this unknown world.
 - Impact: 2

 Powers: